 Effectively managing vulnerabilities adds success to the security programs as well as keeps the impact of successful attacks under control with minimum damage.
 Hence, there is a need for an established vulnerability management system for organizations across all industries.
 But, before we break down the different cyber security vulnerabilities, let’s learn what vulnerability is.

 Watch this video on Cyber Security by Intellipaat

 What is Vulnerability in Cyber Security?

-These hackers are able to gain illegal access to the systems and data and cause severe damage.
+These hackers are able to gain illegal access to the systems and cause severe damage to data privacy.
 Therefore, cybersecurity vulnerabilities are extremely important to monitor for the overall security posture as gaps in a network can result in a full-scale breach of systems in an organization.

 Examples of Vulnerabilities

 - A weakness in a firewall that can lead to malicious hackers getting into a computer network

 - Lack of security cameras

 - Unlocked doors at businesses